MENO: MeanFlow-Enhanced Neural Operators for Dynamical Systems: Method

 where \(a_t, b_t:[0,1] \rightarrow \mathbb{R}\) are differentiable time-dependent functions.
 The corresponding conditional velocity field is

 In this work, we focus on the optimal transport path, defined by \(a_t = 1 - t\) and \(b_t = t\).
-This simplifies the conditional velocity to \(v(z_t | x, \epsilon) = \epsilon - x\), establishing a straight-line trajectory between the data and noise in latent space.
+This simplifies the conditional velocity to \(\mathbf{v}(\mathbf{z}_t | \mathbf{x}, \boldsymbol{\epsilon}) = \boldsymbol{\epsilon} - \mathbf{x}\), establishing a straight-line trajectory between the data and noise in latent space.

-The ideal Flow Matching objective minimizes the discrepancy between a parametrized velocity model \(v_\theta\) and the true marginal velocity that generates \(p_t(z_t)\):

-However, computing the marginal velocity \(\mathbb{E}_{p_t(x,\epsilon | z_t)}[v(z_t | x, \epsilon)]\) is intractable.
-The Conditional Flow Matching (CFM) objective circumvents this by matching the conditional velocity instead, using the key result that its gradient aligns with that of the ideal FM loss:
+The ideal Flow Matching objective targets the marginal velocity that generates $p_t(\mathbf{z}_t)$, but this marginal is intractable.
+The Conditional Flow Matching (CFM) objective circumvents this by matching the conditional velocity instead, with the same gradient as the ideal loss~\cite{lipman2022flow}: